fluxosonoro/particles_system/README.md

 - `number_of_particles`: Defines the number of particles in the system.

-- particles_speed: Defines the speed of particles.
+- `particles_speed`: Defines the speed of particles.

-- particles_radius: Defines the radius of particles.
+- `particles_radius`: Defines the radius of particles.